 How is DSL Installed?

-To install DSL internet you will need a landline phone connection, a modem to receive internet signals, and a router to connect those signals to your devices.
+To install DSL internet you will need a landline phone connection, a modem to receive internet signals, and a reliable internet router to connect those signals to your devices.
 DSL can be self-installed or done professionally by your provider.

 What is Fiber Optic Internet?